 8. Understand Misdiagnosis Is Common

-With BPD, knowledge is power, and if the person doesn't know that he has the disorder, and the people around him don't know it, they don't know why their loved one is acting that way.
+With BPD, knowledge is power, and if the person doesn't know that he/she has the disorder, and the people around them don't know it, they don't know why their loved one is acting that way.

 If your partner is already being treated for another disorder and the disorder does not fully explain the parameters of her behavior, have the doctor explore the possibility that she could have BPD.